Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 - 16 The Bottom Line

 Information is nice.
-The display on the Yeti tells you the amount of watts going in and the amount going out.
+The display tells you the amount of watts going in and the amount going out.
 Not only is this useful for tracking your total amount of power used, you can use it to see just how much a device pulls in terms of energy and use that to plan out if your device is worth it or not.

 The USB ports are really convenient because you don’t have to fool with taking up one of your two 110 plug ins or your 12 volt and so may devices are USB chargable.
 The display lights up for good visibility under low light conditions.
 To turn on each type of outlet/plug in there is a small button above each section that you have to press.
 A little light will appear when you do.

 You can definitely plug in your battery rechargers to this device and see exactly what you are drawing.

 The 12 volt charging adapter is inexpensive to buy and oh my does it ever make this generator even more useful and easy to keep topped up!
 If you have a UTV like our Kawasaki Mule or similar, you can put this generator in the back and keep it charged off your UTV!